Up to 50€ coupon code for your 1st order by subscribing to our newsletter

 The wines of Château Margaux are the fruit of a drastic selection designed to keep only the best of the crop, aiming to be full-bodied and opulent, with great length and unrivalled refinement.

-The Château Margaux 2017 reflects the resilience and excellence of great terroirs, despite the year's climatic challenges.
-After a mild winter and a spring marked by frosts at the end of April, the vegetative cycle unfolded in good conditions, with homogeneous flowering at the end of May and a warm, Sec summer.
-The rains at the beginning of September posed a dilemma, but the choice of harvesting riper grapes between September 12 and October 3 helped to pRéserver the exceptional quality of the vintage.
+Château Margaux 2017 reflects the resilience and excellence of great terroirs, despite the climatic challenges of the year.
+After a mild winter and a spring marked by frosts in late April, the growing cycle progressed under favorable conditions, with uniform flowering in late May and a hot, dry summer.
+The rains in early September posed a dilemma, but the decision to harvest the ripest grapes between September 12 and October 3 preserved the exceptional quality of the vintage.

-Composed of 89% Cabernet Sauvignon, 8% Merlot, 2% Cabernet Franc and 1% Petit Verdot, the Château Margaux 2017 combines power and refinement.
-Merlot provides roundness and volume, while Cabernet Sauvignon structures the wine with perfectly ripe tannins.
-Deep, complex and intense, this vintage, made from 37% of the crop, stands out for its length and balance, in line with the estate's great wines.
+Composed of 89% Cabernet Sauvignon, 8% Merlot, 2% Cabernet Franc, and 1% Petit Verdot, Château Margaux 2017 combines power and refinement.
+The Merlots bring roundness and volume, while the Cabernet Sauvignons structure the wine with perfectly ripe tannins.
+Deep, complex, and intense, this vintage, made from 37% of the harvest, stands out for its length and balance, in keeping with the estate's great wines.